goddard-soccer/goddard-soccer.github.io/index.md

 {% include logo.svg %}
 </div>
 <h4><strong class="text-rainbow">TIS THE SEASON FOR SOCCER</strong></h4>
-Fall sign ups are live, and there will be free pick up games during the summer break, which we will announce on the <strong class="text-rainbow">[soccer Teams channel](https://teams.microsoft.com/l/team/19%3ag6UYrqOstWyW6S9Q-_jaSfmMqjkvoZauibWuiVI-HcY1%40thread.tacv2/conversations?groupId=5a25d439-e73f-44bf-9232-5bc6fd755435&tenantId=7005d458-45be-48ae-8140-d43da96dd17b)</strong>.
-The Fall season will start after July 4th and end in September!
+Fall season is live, you can now sign up and pay half price ($25) for the remaining games.
+There will be pick up after the season, check the <strong class="text-rainbow">[soccer Teams channel](https://teams.microsoft.com/l/team/19%3ag6UYrqOstWyW6S9Q-_jaSfmMqjkvoZauibWuiVI-HcY1%40thread.tacv2/conversations?groupId=5a25d439-e73f-44bf-9232-5bc6fd755435&tenantId=7005d458-45be-48ae-8140-d43da96dd17b)</strong> for updates.

+Also, based on popular demand, we have added an mid season tournament in September!!!
+Get excited!!!
+Or else!!!
 </div>
 <div class="row px-3 ">
 <div class="col-md-12 mt-3">